raspberrypilearning/getting-started-with-sonic-pi/README.md

-# Getting started with Sonic Pi v2.0
+# Getting started with Sonic Pi

-Sonic Pi 2 is an open-source programming environment, designed for creating new sounds with code in a live coding environment; it was developed by Dr Sam Aaron.
-This resource will help get you started with the basics of Sonic Pi v2.0
+Sonic Pi is an open source programming environment, designed for creating new sounds with code in a live coding environment; it was developed by Dr Sam Aaron.
+This resource will help get you started with the basics of Sonic Pi.

 ## Requirements